bartholdja/e0lxAnimals/README.md

 **Folder structure**

-*data: for storing both raw and processed data
+* data: for storing both raw and processed data
-*doc: for manuscript
+* doc: for manuscript
-*score: scripts (init: set wd and load library, input: load/read in data, process: *transform data, plot: plot the results) *misc: miscellaneous
+* scr: scripts (init: set wd and load library, input: load/read in data, process: transform data, plot: plot the results)
+* misc: miscellaneous
-*out: plots
+* out: plots
-*archived: outdated plots or R-scripts that might be useful to have at hand
+* archived: outdated plots or R-scripts that might be useful to have at hand

 There is also an R-project called __paceShape.Rproj__